 For additional information review the company’s CDP response questions C2.1b, C2.2, and C2.2a.

 |Metrics and Targets:|

-A site-level risk, including those related to climate change, is substantive if it receives a residual risk score of over 2.0 in an assessment that evaluates and scores for impact, likelihood and severity based on a risk’s potential human (i.e., death and injury), property (i.e., loss and damage) and business (i.e., loss of market share, business interruption) impact.
+A site-level risk, including those related to climate change, is substantive if it receives a residual risk score of over 2.0 (out of 5.0.) in an assessment that evaluates and scores for impact, likelihood and severity based on a risk’s potential human (i.e., death and injury), property (i.e. loss and damage), and business (i.e., loss of market share, business interruption) impact.
 This score requires identification and implementation of potential additional risk mitigation measures which are documented and tracked.

 The risks and opportunities managed and/or mitigated by our renewable energy and emissions reduction targets are considered substantive.
-Our CEO, CFO, SPO and other relevant groups such as certain global operations teams are evaluated on Equinix’s progress on these metrics and related performance such as long-term business value and risk mitigation and increased scores on ESG indices or customer satisfaction, which are then taken into account toward remuneration decisions.
+Our CEO, CFO, SPO and other relevant groups such as certain Global Operations teams are evaluated on Equinix’s progress on these metrics and related performance such as long-term business value and risk mitigation and increased scores on ESG indices or customer satisfaction, which is then considered toward remuneration decisions.